-Make 2021 the year to finally implement that dreamed company culture you had in mind.
+Make 2021 the year to finally implement that dream company culture you had in mind.

-This starts from the moment they visit your website and apply for a job until, they meet your for a in person or zoom interview.
+This starts from the moment they visit your website and apply for a job, until they meet you for an in-person or Zoom interview.
 All the touch points matter.

-One of my favorite company cultures I see today is Trader Joe’s.
-I love their funny signs, colorful walls, quirky Hawaiian shirts 🌺 and unique way of doing things, but more importantly is their people, if you approach any of them, they have this cool vibe and real knowledge about their location.
-I think as cleaning business owners, can create great company culture within our companies, we might not have all the cool things that a brand like Trader Joe’s does but we have the PEOPLE, the most important asset in our businesses.
+One of my favorite company cultures today is Trader Joe’s.
+I love their funny signs, colorful walls, quirky Hawaiian shirts, 🌺 their unique way of doing things, but most importantly, their people.
+If you approach any of them, they have this cool vibe and real knowledge about their store.
+I think, as cleaning-business owners, we can create great company culture.
+We might not have all the cool things that a brand like Trader Joe’s does, but we have the PEOPLE, the most important assets in our businesses.

-As technology keeps evolving with mobile and browser technologies it’s very important that your office implements an applicant tracking system for your cleaning business.
-Business owners don’t have time to sort manually anymore looking for the right candidate or if they meet requirements or can work legally in the U.S.
+As technology keeps evolving with mobile and browser technologies, it’s very important that your office implements an applicant-tracking system for your cleaning business.
+Business owners don’t have time to sort manually, looking for the right candidate who meets certain requirements or can work legally in the U.S.

-At Pipehire we have implemented a hiring funnel and scoring system for cleaning employees which takes the guesswork out of the job.
-Within our funnel you can see their Recruitment Score, this help you quickly determine the person for the position and to move forward with an interview, vs looking at hundred’s of resumes and trying to make a decision who moves into the next stage.
+At Pipehire, we’ve implemented a hiring funnel and scoring system for cleaning employees, which takes the guesswork out of the job.
+Within our funnel, you can see their recruitment score, which helps you quickly select the right person for the position so you can move forward with an interview, vs. looking at hundreds of resumes before making a decision about who moves on to the next stage.

-If you were to look into your applicants social media accounts, you wouldn’t hire many of them right?.
-In 2021 employee social media monitoring will take more importance to understand our workforce and make better decisions for our cleaning business.
+If you were to look into your applicants’ social-media accounts, you wouldn’t hire many of them, right?
+In 2021, employee social-media monitoring will be more important in order to understand our workforce and make better decisions for our cleaning business.

-Also continuous MVR monitoring of current employees and new candidates will become more important as technology and motor vehicle department make the data more accessible.
-This monitoring will reveal if they have been convicted of driving under the influence, traffic violations, or even unpaid parking tickets while working with you and entering your client’s homes.
+Also, continuous MVR monitoring of current employees and new candidates will become more important as technology and motor-vehicle departments make the data more accessible.
+This monitoring will reveal if they’ve been convicted of driving under the influence, traffic violations, or even unpaid parking tickets while working with you and entering your clients’ homes.

 ⚠️ We tend to forget to monitor our current workforce where there’s a higher risk of failure than a new candidate that has not even started.– Juan Chaparro

 As more industries and jobs transition into remote work, cleaning businesses are no exception.
-More cleaning business owners have opted out for working from home without any issues during 2020.
+More cleaning-business owners have opted for working from home without any issues during 2020.

-I’ve been doing it for 10 yrs with 6 people spread across several continents and I love it!
-Most office location issues are solved with a coworking space a virtual mail address and a regular 5×10 storage for cleaning supplies and distribution.
-I have even coached couple of owners into hiring their own virtual assistants and they are finding success in their journey using the lean maid business model.
-Tracking remote workers time isn’t rocket science, many cleaning businesses use Hubstaff to see what their teams are working on and track their time.
+I’ve been doing it for 10 years with six people spread across several continents, and I love it!
+Most office-location issues are solved with a co-working space, a virtual mail address and a regular 5×10 storage unit for cleaning supplies and distribution.
+I’ve even coached a couple of owners into hiring their own virtual assistants, and they are finding success in their journey using the lean maid business model.
+Tracking remote workers’ time isn’t rocket science; many cleaning businesses use Hubstaff to see what their teams are working on and track their time.

-I believe most cleaning businesses can transition to full remote office if they are ok with not micromanaging their staff. 😀
+I believe most cleaning businesses can transition to full remote work if they are OK with not micromanaging their staff. 😀

 7. Onboarding Process and Candidate Experience

-Customer experience is key for our business, but don’t forget Candidate experience.
+Customer experience is key for our business, but don’t forget candidate experience.
 Why?
-Because they are like clients, looking to buy into a job promise and put their trust and effort to get a paycheck and be able to provide for their family and reach their dreams.
+Because they’re like clients, looking to buy into a job’s promise and put in their trust and effort to get a paycheck, and be able to provide for their family and achieve their dreams.
 I see this process very fragmented and poorly designed for most of the industry.
-I’m constantly looking at cleaning businesses websites and find out their careers / jobs page is the last thing on their mind, it’s outdated and sometimes ask people to fax or email resumes.
+I’m constantly looking at cleaning businesses’ websites and finding that their careers / jobs pages are the last thing on their mind.
+They’re outdated and they sometimes ask people to fax or email resumes.

 I’ve learned that my business brand and experience will attract or deter the BEST candidates.
 I’m not looking for any candidate, I’m looking for the BEST because they want to work for the best cleaning company they can find locally.
 I have found this to be so true and so overlooked.
-Paying attention to this brings me better cleaning tech leads thus making the hiring process easier and getting better results overall.
-Now add to the best candidates a scoring system and funnel and you have well oiled machine to hire and recruit A players.
+Paying attention to this brings me better cleaning-tech leads, thus making the hiring process easier and getting better results overall.
+Now, add to the best candidates a scoring system and funnel, and you have a well-oiled machine to hire and recruit A players.

 Don’t underestimate your careers page, your job form and how they get handled afterwards.
-This interactions will bring better and more stable cleaning techs as you keep growing your business.
+These interactions will bring better and more stable cleaning techs as you keep growing your business.

 Make 2021 your best year ever, thrive don’t survive. 💪